greenina/TWIX/TWIX.md

 **Others**

 - I’m curious why you chose those brands to explain persona!
-What did you intended for those information? → [[3]]()
+What did you intended for those information? → [[3]](#fb-three)
 - Is the green points you mentioned in 3rd story board will be enough motivation?
-Maybe appealing that they use eco-friendly products may be good to advertise their cafe. → [[2]]()
+Maybe appealing that they use eco-friendly products may be good to advertise their cafe. → [[2]](#fb-two)
 - I’m wondering how to evaluate environmental contribution
 - I wonder what does 'interacting emotionally with eco-friendly products' means in HMW.
-- I wonder if giving points on buying eco friendly products will cause overconsumption, which is bad for the environment. → [[2]]()
+- I wonder if giving points on buying eco friendly products will cause overconsumption, which is bad for the environment. → [[2]](#fb-two)
-- How will the green points divided when users purchase in group? → [[2]]()
+- How will the green points divided when users purchase in group? → [[2]](#fb-two)

 ### Feedback during Session Time

-- Clear justification of needs → [[1]]()
+- Extra explanation regarding needs → [[1]](#fb-one)
-- Storyboard should not be UI-driven but scenario-driven → [[4]]()
+- Storyboard should not be UI-driven but scenario-driven → [[4]](#fb-four)
-- Not like in the PPT, the storyboard and description should exist together, not separate → [[4]]()
+- Not like in the PPT, the storyboard and description should exist together, not separate → [[4]](#fb-four)

 ### Summarize the reflection of feedback

-- Should provide more descriptions
+- Provision of more descriptions
-    - justification of needs :
+    - <a name="fb-one"></a>[1] Extra explanation of needs :

         Our target users have the will to protect the environment, but they sometimes find their desire of personal gain(price, functionality, etc) suppressing their desire of contributing to environment, and eventually fail to purchase eco-friendly product.
         Therefore, users want to get motivated steadily in eco-friendly consumption for the desire of contributing to environment to overcome the desire of personal gain.
         We actually got this point not by our own assumption, but by the mentioning of our interviewee.
-[1]

-    - about green points
+    - <a name="fb-two"></a>[2] About green points

         For reasons such as the UI of the program and its exact function are not clearly determined, we inserted the concept of a green point on the third storyboard.
 This is expressed as an example of a method to motivate.
 I will try to find a better motivation-giving method than the green point by proceeding with the project later.
-[2]

-    - Intention of the brand description in Persona
+    - <a name="fb-three"></a>[3] Intention of the brand description in Persona

         As we set our target user as Newcomers of 'eco-friendly' product consumption, we wanted to explain that he is not a complete "online shopping" new comer by describing the online or shopping application he usually uses.
-[3]

-- modification of storyboards
+- Modification of storyboards

-    - We combine text on the storyboard and modify the contents of the storyboard to have scenario-driven content.[4]
+    - <a name="fb-four"></a>[4] We combined text on the storyboard and modified the storyboard of the solution 1 "Visually show how environment changes when purchasing each product", to make it user - and scenario- driven, not solution-driven